-The deliverables review offers each juror an opportunity to explore the relevant details of each team's project via the deliverables outlined in Table 5.
+Each juror will review the deliverables outlined in Table 4 to explore the relevant details of each team's project.
 If questions arise during the deliverables review phase, jurors may address those questions to the appropriate contest official before or during the event.